Report a crime to DPS by calling (808) 956-6911. We are available 24/7!

 Call 911 if this is a crime-in-progress and/or a life-threatening emergency requiring immediate attention.

-All students, faculty, staff and visitors at UH Mānoa are encouraged to report all crimes and safety-related incidents to the Department of Public Safety in a timely manner.
+All students, faculty, staff, and visitors at UH Mānoa are encouraged to report all crimes and safety-related incidents to the Department of Public Safety in a timely manner.

 Thank you for helping to keep our campus safe.
 To report a crime or suspicious activity, please complete the form below.
-Including your personal information is not required, but if you would like to be contacted about your concern, please do leave your phone number or email address.
+Including your personal information is not required, but if you would like to be contacted about your concern, please provide your phone number or email address.
 We will not disclose your contact information without your permission.

 Some examples of suspicious behaviors and signs to report: